'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise. Now, meet the real Annabelle doll.

 At the conclusion of the exorcism, the Warren's declared the apartment cleansed.
 For good measure, they took the Raggedy-Ann doll, now known as 'Annabelle', with them.

-The case has been investigated by sceptics, and most objective observers think the Warren's simply made the whole story up.
+The case has been investigated by sceptics, and most objective observers think the Warren's made the whole story up.

 The Warren's continued to investigate paranormal events through the next three decades.